Information Systems and Technology (IN/IT)

 IT530: 🌐 Computer Networks

 This course introduces data communications and networking technologies from the business perspective by heavily utilizing case studies and the decision-making process.
-Topics consist of network operating systems, local and wide area networks, and voice and wireless networks, as well as security and the Internet.
+Topics consist of network operating systems, local and wide area networks, and voice and wireless networks, as well as security and the internet.
 The focus will be on practical applications of these concepts, including support issues, administration, and management.

 IT530M1: Business Impact of Virtualization